lordmauve/chopsticks/README.rst

 Naturally this is agentless and nothing needs to be installed on the remote host except Python and an SSH agent.

+It also has support for executing code in Docker containers.

 It's perhaps best compared to Ansible or Fabric, but has some clever transport magic which means it's very easy to develop with: you just write Python functions that can be called from the orchestration host.
 No invoking bash